-It is not possible for both $\{a,c,b,d\}$ and $\{a,c,b,e\}$ to both correspond to false pies. \end{myproof} \begin{observation} $K_{2,3}$ is in $[\La,\Ld]$ but not in $[\La,\Lb]$. \end{observation} \begin{myproof} Again, recall that $a,c,b,d,a$ and $a,c,b,e,a$ are $C_4$s in $K_{2,3}$.
-True and false pies are not representable using just $\La$s and $\Lb$s.
+Suppose that both $\{a,c,b,d\}$ and $\{a,c,b,e\}$ correspond to frames.
+Then $P_d$ and $P_e$ must have the same bend-point, and this bend-point must be an intersection point of $P_a$ and $P_b$.
+Since $d$ and $e$ are not adjacent, one of $P_d$ and $P_e$ is an $\La$ and the other is a $\Ld$.
+It follows that every $\La$ (and $\Ld$) has a neighbor on both its vertical segment and on its horizontal segment.
+Note that $\{a,d,b,e\}$ corresponds to a false pie. \end{myproof} \begin{observation} $K_{2,3}$ is in $[\La,\Ld]$ but not in $[\La,\Lb]$. \end{observation} \begin{myproof} Again, recall that $a,c,b,d,a$ and $a,c,b,e,a$ are $C_4$'s in $K_{2,3}$.
+True and false pies are not representable using just $\La$'s and $\Lb$'s.
 So both of these must be represented as frames.
 As argued above, $P_d$ and $P_e$ must have the same bend-point.
 But since $d$ and $e$ are not adjacent, if $P_d$ is an $\La$, then $P_e$ must be an $\Ld$ and vice versa.
 It follows that $K_{2,3}$ is not in $[\La,\Lb]$. \end{myproof}